Chart Color Schemes

 The area exhibits notably strong income performance, ranking higher than 70% of areas assessed nationally through AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2023 shows Auchenflower's median income among taxpayers was $60,084 and the average was $92,280.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows Auchenflower's median income among taxpayers is $60,084 and average is $92,280.
 These figures are among the highest in Australia, compared to Greater Brisbane's median of $58,236 and average of $72,799.
-Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates for Auchenflower would be approximately $66,038 (median) and $101,425 (average) as of September 2025.
-According to the 2021 Census figures, incomes in Auchenflower rank highly nationally: household income is at the 79th percentile, family income at the 85th, and personal income at the 83rd.
-The earnings profile shows that 31.2% of residents earn between $1,500 - $2,999 (2,044 individuals), similar to the broader metropolitan region's 33.3%.
-Strong household earnings are evident with 35.4% exceeding $3,000 weekly, supporting higher consumer spending.
+Based on Wage Price Index growth of 9.91% since financial year 2023, estimated incomes as of September 2025 would be approximately $66,038 (median) and $101,425 (average).
+According to the 2021 Census, Auchenflower's household, family, and personal incomes rank highly nationally, between the 78th and 85th percentiles.
+The earnings profile shows that 31.2% of residents earn between $1,500 - 2,999 annually (2,044 individuals), consistent with metropolitan trends at 33.3%.
+Economic strength is evident with 35.4% of households earning high weekly incomes exceeding $3,000, supporting elevated consumer spending.
 Housing accounts for 14.8% of income, and residents rank within the 79th percentile for disposable income.
 The area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income